gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## DTLS 1.3 Chunk Protected Association {#protectedassoc-parameter}

-This parameter is only used to indicate the request and acknowledge of support of DTLS 1.3 Chunk during INIT/INIT-ACK handshake.
+This parameter is used to the request and acknowledge of support of DTLS 1.3 Chunk during INIT/INIT-ACK handshake and indicate preference for keying and the preference order between multiple security solutions (if supported).

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3